Revisiting $O(N)$ $\sigma$ model at unphysical pion masses and high temperatures: pole in modified model with varying

 It is obvious that $b_0$ is just the leading order amplitude which is consistent with our prescription $N(s_0) = b_0$ and $D(s_0)=1$.
 After including $t$- and $u$-channel contributions in the $N/D$ construction, the amplitude recovers unitarity and has a left-hand cut with a branch point at $4m_\pi^2-m_\sigma^2$ when $m_\pi>m_{c}$, which is as expected.
 However, since the $\sigma$ pole in the crossed-channels is still located at the same position in the leading order amplitude, the branch point at $4m_\pi^2-m_\sigma^2$ is determined by the leading order $m_{\sigma}$ in $1/N$ expansion.
 But with the $\mathcal O(1/N)$ left-hand cut contribution in $D(s)$, the mass of the $\sigma$ bound state may be shifted from the pole position of $\mathcal T^{LO}_{00}$.
 To be consistent with the left-hand cut, demanded by crossing symmetry, we need to require the $\sigma$ bound state pole position (solved from $D(s)=0$) to be the same as the one in leading order amplitude.
 In general, this can be achieved by properly choosing the higher order corrections to the parameters $b_0$ and $g_D$.
 For $m_\pi>m_{c}$ this can only be done numerically, our prescription is as follows:

-where $b_0$ is chosen as the amplitude evaluated at $s_0$ with the crossed-channels added, $g_D$ is determined by requiring the bound state pole position to be the same as the leading order result $s_\sigma =m_\sigma^2$, and Eq.~\eqref{eq:Constraint3} results directly from the requirement $\mathcal T(s_A) = \mathcal T_{00} (s_A)$.
+where $b_0$ is chosen as the amplitude evaluated at $s_0$ with the crossed-channels added, $g_D$ is determined by requiring the bound state pole position to be the same as the leading order result $s_\sigma =m_\sigma^2$, and Eq.~\eqref{eq:Constraint3} results directly from the requirement $\mathcal T(s_A) = \mathcal T_{00} (s_A)$ while $s_L<s_A$\footnote{If $m_\sigma^2 < 3 m_\pi^2$ such that $s_A = m_\pi^2$ is located in the left-hand cut region, then $\mathcal T_{00} (s_A)$ is replaced by $\operatorname{Re} \mathcal T_{00} (s_A)$.}.
 When $m_\pi<m_{c}$, Eq.~\eqref{eq:Constraint2 Ssigma } is replaced by Eq.~\eqref{eq:Constraint2} with Eq.~\eqref{eq:Constraint1} and Eq.~\eqref{eq:Constraint3} not changed.
 This prescription for the subtraction constants captures the most important features of the inputted $O(N)$ model.
 Anyway, it is of course not the ``unique solution" for $N/D$ modified $O(N)$ model.
 We also tried several different sets of subtraction constants, and found that the qualitative results for the $\sigma$ pole trajectory are quite robust.